 A person who stammers rang a public helpline.
 The lady at the other end laughed at her as she was trying to speak.
 When the caller said that wasn’t acceptable, the lady replied: “You see, you can talk perfectly well when you want to!”
 The caller wrote to the helpline who responded excellently.
 They listened to their tape of the conversation and the lady was taken off the helpline for re-training.
 They also contacted the British Stammering Association for information to help them build stammering into their general training courses for helpline staff.
 More…

 See more examples on Real examples: Services, which illustrate how complaining can produce positive results.

 Remember you can contact the Equality Advisory and Support Service (EASS).

 You may (or may not) wish to get legal advice, or approach a relevant organisation – see my web page on Sources of Help and Advice, some of which are free.
 As well as helping you, legal representation (or even just preliminary legal advice) may help establish favourable precedents for people who stammer.
 Any cost obviously needs to be considered, or you may be eligible for legal aid.

-A law firm particularly prominent in bringing services cases under the Equality Act is Fry Law (www.frylaw.co.uk) in Sheffield, led by Chris Fry.
+A solicitor particularly prominent in bringing services cases under the Equality Act is Chris Fry (www.frylegal.co.uk).

 In some cases the Equality and Human Rights Commission may occasionally assist in bringing proceedings (see page on EHRC).